superbrothers/kubernetes-docs/kubectl_config_set-credentials.md

 ```
   # Set only the "client-key" field on the "cluster-admin"
-  # entry, without touching other values:
+  # entry, without touching other values
   kubectl config set-credentials cluster-admin --client-key=~/.kube/admin.key

   # Set basic auth for the "cluster-admin" entry